Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

 \textbf{Scenario 1 (Table~\ref{simresults.1a}):} When all candidate instruments were valid instruments, all methods provided unbiased estimates under the null, with Type 1 error rates close to or below the nominal significance level of 5\%.
 The standard deviation of estimates was slightly below the mean standard error of estimates for all methods, with differences most marked for the median-based methods.
 This difference suggests that methods may be slightly conservative in their inferences.
-In terms of precision of the causal estimate, regression methods without an intercept (including the IVW method) were the most precise, followed closely by the median-based methods, while regression methods with an intercept (including the MR-Egger method) were the least precise.
+In terms of precision of the causal estimate, regression methods without an intercept (including the IVW method) and L1 penalization methods were the most precise, followed closely by the median-based methods, while regression methods with an intercept (including the MR-Egger method) were the least precise.
 Differences in precision between the standard, robust and penalized methods were slight.
+The exception was the L1 penalization method taking the minimal estimate, which gave conservative inference and less variable estimates, particularly under the null.

 With a positive causal effect, differing precisions of the causal estimate were also evidenced by the marked differences in power to detect a causal effect.
 The power for the regression methods including an intercept term was barely above 5\%.
 While precision of the causal estimate for the IVW method depends on the proportion of variance in the exposure explained by the candidate instruments, precision of the causal estimate for MR-Egger depends on the variability between the instrument--exposure associations \cite{bowden2016}.
 If all candidate instruments have exactly the same magnitude of association with the exposure, then the MR-Egger estimate is undefined.
 The MR-Egger estimate will always be less precise than the IVW estimate, but the difference in precision will depend on whether the instrument--exposure associations for different candidate instruments are similar to each other or not.